myIR, payments and more

 - partnerships, partners and associates of partners

-- relatives by blood, marriage, or adoption to the second degree (including people in a de facto relationship)
+- relatives by blood, marriage, or adoption to the second degree (including people in a de facto relationship or civil union)

 - the trustee is a charitable or non-profit body with wholly or principally charitable, benevolent, philanthropic or cultural purposes and the supply is made in carrying out these purposes, or